Convex-Dev/convex-web/src/main/resources/markdown/vision.md

-Convex: *Pioneering a Descentralised Engine for Open Economic Systems!*
+*Convex is pioneering a decentralized engine for Open Economic Systems!*

 Empowering visionaries, builders, and dreamers with a platform that inspires new and innovative economic models to emerge

-At it's core, Convex is a new kind of foundational technology for building an internet of value designed to enable open economic systems.
+At it's core, Convex is a new foundational technology for building an internet of value designed to enable open economic systems.

 Throughout history, people have thrived by exchanging goods and services to fulfill their needs.
-From bustling marketplaces to intricate legal systems, the evolution of value exchange has shaped our communities.
+From bustling marketplaces to intricate legal systems, evolving value exchange has shaped our communities.

-In today's dynamic world, our assets are digitized, but the tools for exchanging value often lag behind:
+In today's dynamic world, we’re digitising our assets, but the tools for exchanging value often lag behind:

 - Traditional contracts are pricey and cumbersome, involving legions of lawyers and extensive legal hoops.
-- Payments navigate through centralized financial giants, bearing hefty processing costs.
+- Payments navigate through centralised financial giants, bearing hefty processing costs.
-- Fiat currencies are issued at the discretion of national governments, posing risks like inflation and custody concerns.
+- Issuing fiat currencies is at the discretion of national governments, posing risks like inflation and custody concerns.
-- Economic systems face significant risks, demanding meticulous due diligence and complicating value exchange.
+- Significant risks in economic systems demand meticulous due diligence and complicate value exchange.
 - Barriers and costs exclude many from the financial system.

 But here's the rallying call: *We can do better!*

-Convex doesn't just innovate; it transforms.
-It lays the groundwork for a seamless digital value exchange—a complete overhaul designed for today's needs.
-It's not just a tweak; it's a revolution, ushering in efficient, transparent, and fair open economic systems in the digital age.
+Convex transforms the infrastructure for seamlessly transacting digital value—a comprehensive redesign for today’s needs, ushering in efficient, transparent, and fair, open economic systems for the digital era.

 Join us in shaping a future where value exchange is effortless, transparent, and accessible to all.

-Convex: *Pioneering a Decentralised Engine for Open Economic Systems!*
+*Convex is pioneering a decentralized engine for Open Economic Systems!*

 ## Our Values

 Our mission is to enable open economic systems by building the foundation for an internet of value in the same spirit as the original Internet.
-We believe in the following:
+We believe in:

 - Decentralised operations
 - Simple, stable, foundational protocols (consistent with the "end-to-end principle")